leopoldkwok/housemate/README.md

 ###Background

 [James](https://github.com/Jrmcneil)'s flatmate is one of those super organised types who keeps a spreadsheet of their bills with a tab for each month.
-Super practical, kind of ugly, bit of a hassle to keep track of.
-We figured that maybe a more intuitive, persistent, web-enabled solution would be something a lot of people would find useful.
+Very practical, kind of ugly, bit of a hassle to keep track of.
+Plus at the end of the day you have to transfer money via direct debit anyways.
+We figured that a more intuitive, persistent, web-enabled solution with integrated payments would be something a lot of people would find useful.

 ###Team